 The pools have closed and crisp temperatures and crunchy leaves are on their way.
 Yesterday (9/22) marked the end of summer and the beginning of fall, also called the autumn equinox, in the Northern Hemisphere.
+The smell of root beer pulled pork is in the air.
 That means the night hours and daytime hours were nearly equal in length (12 hours) all over the world.
 Cool, right?

 P.s.
 The leftovers are even better the day after!

 - 1 (3-4 pound) bone-in pork shoulder or butt

 - 1 large bottle of root beer (about 1 liter - NOT diet)

 - 1 (18 ounce) bottle of your favorite barbecue sauce, more if you like a lot

 - 8 hamburger buns, split and lightly toasted

 - Trim the fat off the pork as best you can.
 I rub some salt, pepper, and garlic salt on it (this is optional, but gives extra flavor).